 Students begin their riding journey at Whitebrook Farm riding in the round pen.
 This is a smaller riding area where students learn a basic balanced position at the walk, trot, and canter.
 This is usually a semester when a student is riding once a week.
 Age, confidence, and physical fitness play factors in some students riding in the round pen for a longer period of time.
 Our students safety is our number one priority and this is best achieved by developing correct balance, skill, strength, and confidence in our riders from their very beginning.
 Please read our Skills with Levels document.
 This details the many different skills we develop in our riders.
 We follow the pony club certification levels beginning with D1.

-DownloadWhile we do provide helmets short term, we STRONGLY encourage students to purchase their own asap.
+Helmets are required.
 It is the student's responsibility to have a correctly fitted, ASTM/SEI approved helmet in order to ride.
-If a student does not have a well-fitted helmet, and their isn't one to borrow, they will not be allowed to ride.
+If a student does not have a well-fitted helmet, and there isn't one to borrow, they will not be allowed to ride.
+We do have some sizes available to borrow if a helmet is forgotten.
+But if there isn’t an appropriate fit they will not be allowed to ride.

-We encourage students to join us for Horse Management class the 1st and 3rd Wednesdays of each month at 4-5 pm.
+We encourage students to join us for Horse Management class the 1st and 3rd Wednesdays of each month at 4-5 pm September-May.
 Start by printing the D1 study guide, health and maintenance record book, and ordering the pony club manual.

 Keep track of your horse's health and maintenance, including the cost so that you can be prepared to be responsible for your own horse.